The style [of FW] is exploded blarney. (Wm Irwin Thompson)1

 I’d like a language that is above all languages…2

 Joyce may have had in mind that he wanted to write in a language which would be elevated “above all languages”, like a god above the world.
 For he continued his observation: “a language to which all will do service”.
-But if he played with the sense of an elevated language in the phrase “above all” — perhaps referencing the logos tradition for which “in the beginning was the Word, and the Word was with God, and the Word was God” — he also and mainly wanted to write in a language which was “above all languages” in the sense of a language which was fundamentally or essentially plural:
+But if he played with the sense of an elevated language in the phrase “above all” — perhaps referencing the logos tradition for which “in the beginning was the Word, and the Word was with God, and the Word was God” — he also and mainly wanted to write in a language which was “above all languages” in the sense of being a language which was somehow also, and fundamentally, plural languages: